kubernetes-retired/go-open-service-broker-client/README.md

 [![Build Status](https://travis-ci.org/pmorie/go-open-service-broker-client.svg?branch=master)](https://travis-ci.org/pmorie/go-open-service-broker-client)

-A golang client for service brokers implementing the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker).
+A golang client for communicating with service brokers implementing the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker).

+## Who should use this library?

+This library is most interesting if you are implementing an integration between an application platform and the Open Service Broker API.

 ## Example